PellelNitram/xournalpp_htr/docs/contributing.md

 If you need support with those, then please reach out to - we're very happy to help!

-## Code quality

-We try to keep up code quality as high as practically possible.
-For that reason, the following steps are implemented:

-- Testing.
-Xournal++ HTR uses `pytest` for unit, regression and integration tests.
-- Linting.
-Xournal++ HTR uses `ruff` for linting and code best practises. `ruff` is implemented as git pre-commit hook.
-Since `ruff` as pre-commit hook is configured externally with `pyproject.toml`, you can use the same settings in your IDE (e.g. VSCode) if you wish to speed up the process.
-- Formatting.
-Xournal++ HTR uses `ruff-format` for consistent code formatting. `ruff-format` is implemented as git pre-commit hook.
-Since `ruff-format` as pre-commit hook is configured externally with `pyproject.toml`, you can use the same settings in your IDE if you wish to speed up the process.

 ## Branching strategy

 The following branching strategy is used to keep the `master` branch stable and